itsrdm/44Net/index.md

 As the IP address coordinator for Missouri, I am reponsible for assigning IP addresses in the `44.46.0.0 /16` IP space.
 This space will serve as a simple reference point for Missouri Amateur Radio Operators interested in leveraging the 44Net IP space for their radio projects.

+This website was created to help simplify the onboarding process between a potential Missouri radio operator and me, the AMPRnet Coordinator.
+This website will never replace the [AMPRNet Wiki](https://wiki.ampr.org/), only supplement.

+## Overview of onboarding
+* Missouri Amateur Radio Operator Subitting Allocation Request
+* Allocation Request is reviewed by me, the Coordinator
+  * Block Size Reviewed
+* Approved or Denied

 ### Currently Allocated Space

 | Network          | Description / Overview of Use         | Allocated To | Last Updated |